milewski/bin-exec-loader/README.md

             loader: 'bin-exec-loader',
             options: {
                 binary: 'curl',
-                //export: true, disable export so the raw content is passed to the next loader
+                //export: true, disable export so the raw output is passed to the next loader
                 args: {
                     user: 'api:YOUR_API_KEY',
                     dataBinary: '@[input]',